centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/cloud-azure-database-cosmosdb.md

 ## Overview

-Azure Cosmos DB is a fully managed NoSQL database for modern app development.
-Single-digit millisecond response times, and automatic and instant scalability, guarantee speed at any scale.

 The Centreon Monitoring Connector *Azure Cosmos DB* can rely on Azure API or Azure CLI to collect the metrics related to the Cosmos DB service.